Symbiota/Symbiota/docs/INSTALL.md

    - /content/logs/
    - /temp/
 5. Misc configurations and recommendations
    - Install robots.txt file within root directory - The robots.txt file is a standard method used by websites to indicate to visiting web crawlers and other web robots which portions of the website they are allowed to visit and under what conditions.
 A robots.txt template can be found within the /includes directory.
-This file should be moved into the domain's root directory, which may of may not be the Symbiota root directory.
-The file paths listed within the file should be adjusted to match the portal installation path (e.g. start with $CLIENT_ROOT).
+This file should be moved into the domain's root directory, which may or may not be the Symbiota root directory.
+The file paths listed within the file should be adjusted to match the portal installation path (e.g., start with $CLIENT_ROOT).
 See links below for more information:
      - https://developers.google.com/search/docs/crawling-indexing/robots/create-robots-txt
      - https://en.wikipedia.org/wiki/Robots.txt
    - Refer to the [third party authentication instructions](https://github.com/BioKIC/Symbiota/blob/master/docs/third_party_auth_setup.md) for specifics about third party authentication setup.